 Reasons to Choose Xavier

 Outcome data from Xavier University's occupational therapy program demonstrate graduates have a high passage rate on the national certification exam, passage of which is required to practice as an occupational therapist.
-See passage rates, here.
 Similarly, Xavier's graduates have a high success rate of obtaining employment in their chosen area of interest.
 Many local and regional employers request Xavier graduates for position openings.

-Fieldwork education is a valuable component of the master-degree-level Occupational Therapy Program (program is transitioning out with Accreditation Status) and doctoral-degree-level Occupational Therapy Program (program is transitioning in with Candidacy Status).
-Fieldwork provides the opportunity to connect the knowledge learned in the classroom to the various practice arenas of occupational therapy.
+Fieldwork and capstone education are valuable components of the doctoral-degree-level Occupational Therapy Program.
+Fieldwork and capstone provide the opportunity to connect the knowledge learned in the classroom to the various practice arenas of occupational therapy.

 Student Occupational Therapy Association